How to add custom CSS

 - Did you name the file precisely

-- Did someone disable custom CSS files in Collection > Advanced Settings > Skin and style.
+- Did someone disable custom CSS files in Collection > Advanced Settings > Skin and Style Panel.

 - If you are not logged in, there is a Page Cache that prevents seeing any changes for up to 15 minutes.
-If needed, you can disable it in the Collection > Advanced Settings > Collection Cache Settings.
+If needed, you can disable it in the Collection > Advanced Settings > Collection Caching Panel.

 - If your CSS doesn’t produce the desired effects, learn to use the browser developer tools.
 It’s the easiest way to find the best entity/class to apply your CSS to.